espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 The MCPWM peripheral is a versatile PWM generator, which contains various submodules to make it a key element in power electronic applications like motor control, digital power, and so on.
 Typically, the MCPWM peripheral can be used in the following scenarios:

-- Digital motor control, e.g. brushed/brushless DC motor, RC servo motor
+- Digital motor control, e.g., brushed/brushless DC motor, RC servo motor
 - Switch mode-based digital power conversion
 - Power DAC, where the duty cycle is equivalent to a DAC analog value
 - Calculate external pulse width, and convert it into other analog values like speed, distance